paylike/api-docs/README.md

 5. (server/async) Recurring payment

-	[Create a transaction](#create-a-transaction) based on the previous transaction key saved in 3. and capture it, if it fails for whatever reason (expired, not supported, insufficient funds, etc.), notify the customer by email or other means and restart the process from 1.
+	[Create a transaction](#create-a-transaction) based on the previous transaction ID saved in 3. and capture it, if it fails for whatever reason (expired, not supported, insufficient funds, etc.), notify the customer by email or other means and restart the process from 1.

 You do not need to do clever stuff about expiration if you follow this flow - cards will fail for whatever reason and be replaced by the customer.